IPA.CONF(5) IPA.CONF(5)

 time period also can be called ``sliding time window''.
 A threshold is

-described by the threshold section with following format:
+described in the threshold section with the following format:

 threshold <threshold-name> {